 Orthotic work boots with built-in support, like those from Aetrex, help hold your arch in its optimal position.
 This prevents the arch from collapsing with each step, which significantly lessens the tension on the plantar fascia.
 Proper support not only helps with plantar fasciitis pain but also reduces stress on your knees and back, promoting better alignment throughout your body.

-Supporting the Ball of Your Foot (Metatarsalgia)
+Addressing Pain in the Ball of Your Foot

 Pain and inflammation in the ball of your foot, known as metatarsalgia, can feel like you’re walking on a pebble you can’t get out of your shoe.
 It often happens from prolonged pressure on the metatarsal bones, which is common in jobs that require a lot of standing or walking on hard surfaces.